keploy/community-blog/cmck1y15b000q02jy3px3hfqr.md

 ## What is Generative AI ?

-Generative AI refers to subset of AI models that are capable of generating new data.
+Generative AI refers to subset of [AI](https://keploy.io/blog/community/ai-code-checker) models that are capable of generating new data.
 The models generates this new data from the data which it had been trained on.
-Instead of just analyzing patterns, they create new content—such as text, images, audio, video, or code.
+Instead of just analyzing patterns, they create new content such as text, images, audio, video, or code.

 ## What are the types of Generative AI ?

+We have now understood what is Generative AI, Let’s see what are the types of Generative AI.

-* Generative Adversarial Networks (GANs)
+1. ### **Generative Adversarial Networks (GANs)**

-* Variational Autoencoders (VAEs)

-* Transformer-based models
+    GANs consist of two neural networks, a generator (which creates fake data) and a discriminator (which tries to spot the fakes).
+Over multiple iterations, the generator gets so good that its outputs look realistic.

+2. ### **Variational Auto Encoders (VAEs)**

+    VAEs compress data into a latent space (encoding) and then reconstruct it (decoding).
+They ensure the compressed data follows a predictable pattern, making them great for generating structured outputs.

+3. ### **Transformer-based models**

+    Transformers use attention mechanism to capture the relationship between tokens and even long range dependencies making them powerful for tasks like text generation or translation.

     *Note: Not all transformer-based models are generative(eg., BERT).*

-* Diffusion Models
+4. ### **Diffusion Models**

+    Diffusion models work by gradually adding noise to data (like blurring an image) and then learning how to invert the process.
+Beginning with random noise, they can generate highly realistic images step by step.

-* Recurrent Neural Networks (RNNs)
+5. ### **Recurrent Neural Networks (RNNs)**

-* Autoregressive Models
+    RNNs are intended to work with sequential data where the order of input is important.
+They process data step by step while maintaining a hidden state (a memory) that captures information from previous steps to influence the current output.

+6. ### **Autoregressive Models**

+    These models generate one token at a time using their own previous outputs to predict the next step.

-    *Note: All transformer-based LLMs like GPT are autoregressive.*
+    *Note: All transformer-based LLMs like* [*GPT*](https://keploy.io/blog/community/gemini-pro-vs-openai-benchmark-ai-for-software-testing) *are autoregressive.*

-* Flow-Based Models

-* Hybrid Models
+7. ### **Flow-Based Models**

+    Instead of adding or removing noise, these models use reversible function to transform simple data distributions into complex ones.
+They’re precise but computationally heavy.

+8. ### **Hybrid Models**

+    Hybrid model combine methods like using a VAE’s structure with a GAN’s creativity which allows to get the best of both worlds.

 ## What is Machine Learning ?

-Machine learning is a field of AI where machines learn to recognize patterns, make prediction, make decision without being explicitly programmed for those specific tasks.
+Machine learning is a field of [AI](https://keploy.io/blog/community/best-ai-coding-assistant-for-beginners-and-experts) where machines learn to recognize patterns, make prediction, make decision without being explicitly programmed for those specific tasks.

 ## Types of Machine Learning

-* **Supervised Learning** – Training the model using labelled data to make prediction or decision on unseen data.

-* **Unsupervised Learning** – Training the model using unlabelled data to find patterns.

-* **Semi-Supervised Learning** – Using both labelled data and unlabelled data for model training.

-* **Reinforcement Learning** – Interacts with environment and model earns rewards for its performance.
+We have now understood what is Machine Learning, Let’s see what are the types of Machine Learning.

+1. ### **Supervised Learning**

+    Supervised learning involves training the model on labelled data where each input data has a corresponding output data.
+Classification and Regression are two main categories of supervised learning.

+2. ### **Unsupervised Learning**

+    Unsupervised learning involves training the model on unlabelled data which helps them learn the underlying relationship and patterns without pre-defined output.
+It is divided into two categories which are clustering, association rule learning.

+3. ### **Semi-Supervised Learning**

+    It is an approach that combines small amount of labelled and large amount of unlabelled data to train the model.
+The goal is to train the model for accurate prediction of output variables based on input variables like in supervised learning but the difference is in the approach which will be useful when handling large amount of unlabelled data and it becomes too difficult to label all of it.

+4. ### **Reinforcement Learning**

+    Reinforcement learning involves an agent which can interact with the environment and receive rewards or penalties based on its action.
+The agent adjust its decision making strategy to maximize rewards over time.
+It learns iteratively to make better decision by improving its behavior based on feedback.

 ## When Traditional Machine Learning is the Better Choice ?

-* When the goal is prediction or classification (e.g., fraud detection).

-* When the data is structured and labeled.

-* In low-resource settings where generating new data is unnecessary.

-* When interpretability and explainability are important.
+* Traditional ML algorithms are exceptionally well-suited for structured data problems where relationships between input features and output labels are well-defined but not excessively complex.

+* When we have data that are labelled, traditional machine learning models are better suited and can perform better.

+* When our use case does not involve generation of new data then traditional machine learning is the better choice.
+Compared to generative models, machine learning models require less computational power, memory and training time.

+* Generative models are very difficult to interpret because of its complex neural networks, But traditional machine learning models are easy to interpret and explain how the model arrived at that specific output value.

 ## When Generative AI is the Better Choice ?

-* When your use case involves content generation or synthetic data creation.

-* For code generation and debugging suggestions.

-* Creating mock user inputs, test cases and explore edge cases.
+* Machine learning models are not capable of generating new data, In such use cases generative AI becomes the better choice.

+* Generative models which are trained on programming languages can perform better at [code generation](https://keploy.io/blog/community/best-ai-coding-assistant-for-beginners-and-experts), code completion, bug fixes and suggestions.
+As machine learning models are not better at data generation, generative AI models becomes an obvious choice.

+* When you test software systems, it’s difficult to anticipate all possible user inputs or edge cases.
+Generative models can generate diverse test inputs, covering rare or extreme edge cases and simulate realistic user behavior.

-* To customize content like emails, thumbnails and product descriptions.
+* Generative AI excels at customization tasks such as emails, thumbnails and product descriptions.
+Generative AI models outperform machine learning models which require personalization and creativity.

 ## When to use Machine Learning and Generative AI together ?

 * ML and Generative AI both together can complement each other in many ways such as Software testing, Chatbots, Personalization, Marketing etc.

 * For example we will explore some of the real-time use cases to better understand how ML and Generative AI can work together.
-In Software testing ML models can predict areas of low test coverage or detect anomalies, while Generative AI can auto-generate test cases, stubs, and mocks—as done by tools like Keploy.
+In Software testing ML models can predict areas of low test coverage or detect anomalies, while Generative AI can auto-generate test cases, [stubs](https://keploy.io/blog/community/mock-vs-stub-vs-fake-understand-the-difference), and mocks—as done by tools like [Keploy.](https://keploy.io/docs/keploy-explained/introduction/)

 * In Chatbots, ML can be used to classify the user intents or analyze the sentiments to make the Generative AI responses even more natural and human-like.